Argent, in chief a mullet of six points Gules, between two flanches Sable

 Bearer: Aras Quirce, Manuel Maria.

-G0105, Chief Herald of Malta's grant for the arms of John Anthony Wright, Ireland.
-These arms have been emblazoned by me for such grant.
+G0105, Chief Herald of Arms of Malta's grant for the coat of arms of John Anthony Wright, Ireland.
+This coat of arms has been emblazoned by me.

 Style keywords: Outlined in sable, Illuminated, Pointed and Freehand.